-Why is a Policy & Procedure Manual Important for Your Business?
+Why Do You Need a Policy & Procedure Manual for Your Business?

 If you envision a strong company culture where teams support one another and are able to contribute meaningfully towards your long-term goals, then creating a policy and procedure manual is a smart step to take.

-New employees are clueless about your company on day one.
-Sure, there are multiple training sessions, but we all know how time-consuming they are and how lame they can sometimes be.
+On their first day, new employees are clueless about your company.
+Sure, there are multiple training sessions, but we all know how time-consuming they can sometimes be.

 2. Higher Efficiency & Productivity